Living world wet and dry environments

 Info for teachers

-Everything you need to know about Living world, wet and dry environments.
+All the practical information you need to know about Living world wet and dry environments.

 Getting there and parking

 Bonnie Vale camp ground - drive through the national park along Sir Bertram Stevens Drive (approximately 10km from Audley weir).
 Turn into Bundeena Drive and continue another 10km until you enter Bundeena township.
 Take the second left turn into Sea Breeze Lane.
 Meet the Discovery Ranger at the car park.

 - Sealed roads